prometheus/docs/content/docs/concepts/remote_write_spec_2_0.md

 #### Partial Write

-Sender SHOULD use Prometheus Remote Write to request write of multiple samples, across multiple series.
+Sender SHOULD use Prometheus Remote Write to send samples for multiple series in a single request.
 As a result, Receiver MAY ingest valid samples within a write request that contains invalid or otherwise unwritten samples, which represents a partial write case.

 In a partial write case, Receiver MUST NOT return HTTP 200 status code.
 Receiver MUST provide a human-readable error message in the response body.
 Sender MUST NOT try and interpret the error message, and SHOULD log it as is.